Youth Harm Reduction Award

 Overview

-• Winners will receive $1,000 (total) and a framed certificate for each recipient.
+• Winners receive $1,000 (total) and a framed certificate for each recipient.

-• Applicants must be under 19 and live in any community in the Island Health region, including the southern Gulf Islands.
+• Applicants must be under 19 and live in any community in the Island Health region, which includes Vancouver Island, the islands in the Salish Sea and Johnstone Strait, and mainland communities north of Powell River.

-• Applications are accepted from mid-December to March 31.
-Applications will be reviewed beginning in April, with the winning submission announced in June.
+• Applications are accepted from March 1 to April 15.
+Applications will be reviewed after April 15, with the winning submission announced in June.

 Learn about the 2025 award winners.